|Home | Weather | Search | Maps | Images of Burgundy | About Burgundy | About Franche-Comté | Press | Contact Us|

 The romantic painter Turner sketched the countryside here in 1802.
 This is a picturesque little town, spilling down the terraces of the Côte St-Jacques overlooking the River Yonne.
 Rebuilt in the 16th century after much of it was destroyed by fire, some of the buildings have wooden carved decoration, notably the houses called the Arbre de Jessé, Maison du Pilori, Maison du Bailli and Maison de l’Ave Maria.
 The view from the top of the Côte de St-Jacques over the town and river is particularly lovely.

-Joigny is lively, with a good market, contemporary art museum and plenty of waterway activity.
+Joigny is lively, with a good market and plenty of waterway activity.
 The Canal de Bourgogne begins its path here making it a centre for boat hire during the summer months.

 The Côte St-Jacques is famous for its vin gris which has a ‘semi-regional’ AOC.